strexicious/strexicious.github.io/go-interfaces-are-different.md

-discussion up to this point has been to reel in the readers who have been taught that software engineering is about designing systems from top to bottom, starting with higher up abstractions that are closer to _user_'s notions and intuitions rather than having you focusing on the solution _you_ must implement.
+discussion up to this point has been to reel in the readers who have been taught that software engineering is about designing systems from top to bottom, starting with higher up abstractions that are closer to _user_'s notions and intuitions rather than having you focusing on the solutions _you_ must implement.

-(The people who teach and have been taught to use UML diagrams to "engineer" systems, for example.)
-But in my experience that is the wrong approach to problem solve, and in my opinion, especially in engineering fields.
-(I have tried that top-down approach many times.
-From Java and C++ to Rust and Haskell.)
+What Go then emphasises for software engineers is that they should focus on the problem at hand, giving them liberty in how to use plain-old data and making them use their own judgement if a given code has interpretation that could be considered valid.
+(Maybe, someone someday does find it useful for their code to call `pet(&Human{})` in their problem domain.)

+I have tried top to bottom approaches in the past different languages, from Java and C++ to Rust and Haskell.
+But I find it more productive to worry about using my data correctly because it lets me focus on solving the problem at hand, than to think about how to create a world model in which I can then restate my problem and finally find a nice solution.
+Unless a model for your problem already exists (that is, a library), creating world models just adds an overhead to the engineering process, especially when the requirements of the system keep changing day to day.

 ## Problem solving and Go code